leocesar1/dio-desafio-github-primeiro-repc/0_java_syntax/README.md

 It's possible to divide the code using packages.
 Each company has its own convention.

-> \_P.S.: Changed the structure to the packages model.
+> _P.S.: Changed the structure to the packages model._

+6. Class 6

+Java Beans is a conceptual initiative to write code more readable.

+For variables:

+- the variable name needs to be clear, no abbreviation or no meaningless;
+- always in singular, excepts when referring to an array or a collection;
+- only language.

+For methods:

+- always use a verb to define the name;
+- for more than two words, uses camel case.